dev-whoan/MKWeb/README.md

 - Definition of Services or Controllers.
 The biggest profit when you use MKWeb.

-You can access to service or controller to use Model with configs.
+You can access to Model with service or controller configs.

 We designed the configs with XML, so developer can easily access to Server resources.